Crustless Three-Cheese Tomato-Basil Quiche

 Fresh Roma tomatoes and basil taste great in this Crustless Three-Cheese Tomato-Basil Quiche.

-- 4 large or 6 small Roma tomatoes (or any variety of paste tomato will work)
+- 4 large or 6 small Roma tomatoes, or any variety of paste tomato will work (Use less tomatoes for even lower carbs if you prefer.)

 - 1/2 cup thinly sliced green onion